eslint/rfcs/designs/2025-define-plugin/README.md

 ## Motivation

-Defining the internals an ESLint plugin is a "loose" process right now: although ESLint provides recommendations and the community has centralized on common patterns, nothing in code explicitly defines many of those recommendations or patterns.
+Defining the internals an ESLint plugin is a "loose" process right now.
+ESLint core provides only recommendations, not standardized factory functions; the community also has centralized only on common patterns.
 Several dozen variations in how plugins are defined have evolved, ranging from manual declarations of `configs` to custom scripts to auto-generated JavaScript or TypeScript files.

 This divergence in implementation details results in conceptual and practical overhead for plugin authors.
-Without a standardize factory function to define a plugin:
+Without a standardized factory function to define a plugin:

 - There is no first-party way for plugins to receive type hints during development the way [`eslint/config`'s `defineConfig`](https://eslint.org/docs/latest/use/configure/configuration-files#configuration-file) assists in authoring configs
 - Plugin names are often defined in at least four separate places: